af83/ucengine-docs/core/events.md

 ### internal.file.delete

-Sent by U.C.Engine.
 It notifies that a new file have been deleted.

 Metadata       | Description
 ---------------|-------------------------------------------------------------------------------------------------------